arcibyte/arch-setup-script/README.md

 # Arch Setup Script

-This script automates the initial setup and configuration of a fresh Arch Linux installation.
+This script sets up a development environment on an existing Arch Linux system.
-It installs essential packages, configures the environment, and applies basic system settings.
+It installs essential packages, configures the shell and user preferences, and applies basic system tweaks.

 ## Features

-- Installs base and common packages
+- Installs common base packages and development tools
-- Configures system settings and user environment
+- Configures system and user environment settings
-- Sets up development tools and utilities
+- Sets up a productive development-ready Arch environment

 ## Usage